-Capacitive coupling is when energies transfer within remote networks or an electrical system through the displacement of current.
-In an AC circuit, capacitive coupling prevents DC from passing from one course into the other.
+Capacitive coupling is when energies transfer within remote networks or an electrical system through the current displacement.
+In an AC circuit, capacitive coupling prevents DC from passing from one course to another.

-In the absence of a guard trace, especially in low-frequency audio, crosstalk within the circuit can increase by a magnitude.
-It shows that a guard trace under the specific circumstances is significant.
+Crosstalk within the circuit can increase significantly, especially low-frequency audio, without a guard trace.
+It shows that a guard trace under specific circumstances is significant.

 4、PCB guard ring EMI

-EMI is one of the hardest disturbances to measure and resolve, as nearly every component connected to the power source has its interference no matter how small it may be.
-However, just because it is small does not mean that if you can neglect its presence entirely.
+EMI is one of the hardest disturbances to measure and resolve, as nearly every component connected to the power source has its interference, no matter how small it may be.
+However, just because it is small does not mean that you can neglect its presence entirely.

 On a small scale, an EMI can cause your circuit to slow down or give inaccurate results; on a larger scale; the EMI can prevent your course from functioning.
-It makes it a significant factor to consider when creating your printed circuit board.
+It is a significant factor to consider when creating your printed circuit board.

 However, a guard ring's effectiveness depends much on where you put it.
-Encircling the inputs of a circuit is the single best place to add a guard ring, as it can help eliminate current leakage more effectively.
+Encircling a circuit's inputs is the best place to add a guard ring, as it can help eliminate current leakage more effectively.

-With all of the above information in mind, guard rings are among the most valuable parts of a low voltage circuit.
-Its ability to reduce significantly current leakage makes it very valuable when measuring shallow units of current or voltage.
+With all the above information in mind, guard rings are among the most valuable parts of a low-voltage circuit.
+Its ability to reduce current leakage significantly makes it very valuable when measuring shallow units of current or voltage.
+Pcb guard ring